-I wish I had some better advice for this woman, but the only relationship advice I can give her is that her husband needs to get help.
+I wish I had some better advice for this woman, but the only advice I can give her for “my husband is miserable in our marriage” is that her husband needs to get help.
 She cannot control him, fix him, or make him happier.
 She can try to help him by explaining that she is here to listen, and she can also help him find resources to get help: (career counselor, therapist, etc.) but that’s as far as it goes.

 I will tell her that life is very short, and that no one deserves to live with fear or on eggshells.
 It is the hardest life there is, in my opinion.